nitaybz/homebridge-sensibo-ac/README.md

 Use in conjunction with the occupancy sensor and you'll be able to get the "Sensibo Plus" feature that allows turning units on/off according to your geolocation.

-Note: To get full options, setup "Climate React" in the Sensibo app first.
+Note: To see the full options, setup "Climate React" in the Sensibo app first.

 #### Climate React switch